 Try with different arrangements and find out how light affects your photo.
 Your goal is to make the light look natural to set your shot apart from others.
 So avoid using a flash.
-A natural light will give you a soft and balanced effect.
+Natural light will give you a soft and balanced effect.

 Set up next to a window and pick the right time of the day the best light.

 The morning sun and late afternoon are the best to obtain a nice soft light.

 Consider the amount of shadow you are getting with your set up remembering that you’re shooting from above which I’ll get to in a moment.